RaulSTeixeira/Azure-ETL-pipeline/README.md

 Databricks Shell
 ```

-The CSV files were read and converted to spark dataframes using PySpark, mantaining original schema and headers.
-The athletes full name was separeted into first and last name.
+The CSV files were read and converted to spark dataframes using PySpark, maintaining original schema and headers.
+The athletes full name was separated into first and last name.

 ```python
 # Create a function to read and convert all csv files in a specific folder, the function also outputs the structure and a snipet of each dataframe